Monday, 26 June 2023

 AS IF ACCEPTING ME INTO HIS NATURE.

-NATURE AND POETRY WAS IN THE AIR I SEEN
+NATURE AND POETRY WERE IN THE AIR.
+I SEEN

 LIFE FROM ANOTHER PERSPECTIVE.